dszymczuk/JSONEventCalendar/README.md

 Description
 -----------

-JSONEventCalendar is calendar which shows events in JSON format.
+JSONEventCalendar is jQuery plugin to create calendar which shows events in JSON format.
 Each event has element like: title, date and time, type, link and more.

 You can choose how calendar works - show only calendar, list of events of both.